 A homily preached by Pastor Robert Schaefer

-First & Spring Creek Lutheran Churches
+First and Spring Creek Lutheran Churches

-Friends in Christ, grace to you and peace from God our Father and the Lord Jesus Christ.
+Friends in Christ, grace and peace to you from God our Father and the Lord Jesus Christ.
 Amen.

 A whirlwind tour is what you would call it.

 Four years ago I was working for the South Dakota Department of Tourism.
 In a rather ambitious move, the tourism department had set up an informational booth in the gargantuan Mall of America.
 I was an impoverished seminarian and looking for work at about that time, and I signed on as a travel counselor.
 Problem is, no amount of reading brochures can make up for never having seen the Badlands, Mount Rushmore or Wall Drug with my own eyes.

 So the State of South Dakota decided to take me and a few of my colleagues on an all-expenses-paid whirlwind tour of South Dakota.